Skip to main content

 Crypto Bot P2P is the lowest-friction way to convert local fiat into TON in 2026.
 It fits one-off buys from $50 to $500, requires no signup, and the escrow protects against fraud if you follow the basic rules (match cardholder name, don’t close the trade before confirmation, don’t communicate off-bot).

-The main attention points: 115-FZ risk on the bank side (space your transfers in time), Crypto Bot’s custodial nature (move TON to Tonkeeper after receipt), and verifying the @CryptoBot blue checkmark (clones are 100% scam).
+The main attention points: 115-FZ risk on the bank side (declare income and keep records of operations), Crypto Bot’s custodial nature (move TON to Tonkeeper after receipt), and verifying the @CryptoBot blue checkmark (clones are 100% scam).

 Sources